How to get a mortgage when you’re self-employed

 Looking to get on the property ladder?
 You might be put off by the commonly held belief that getting a mortgage when you’re self-employed is almost impossible.
 Don’t believe a word of it!

 The truth is that being self-employed does not make mortgage lenders any less likely to approve your application than if you were employed – you just have to be a little bit more organised in your approach to managing your finances.

-This guide explains the steps you should take as a contractor, freelancer or micro-business owner to give yourself the best chance of having your mortgage application approved.
+This guide explains the steps you should take as a small business owner, freelancer or contractor to give yourself the best chance of having your mortgage application approved.
 It also highlights some common mistakes to avoid.

 First of all, let’s get something straight:

 There’s no such thing as a self-employed mortgage!

 Whether you’re employed or self-employed makes no difference to the range of mortgage products that you’re entitled to in the UK.
 Lenders just need to know about your ability to repay.
 Having a contracted salary from an employer is a great way to demonstrate this, but there are plenty of other ways to prove that you’re good for the money if you run your own business.